patrickvanreck/VxFAME/README.md

 # `vxstream/vxstream.py`

 Most modules developed for FAME are subclasses of `ProcessingModule`, which is meant to be the base class for modules that perform some automated analysis of files or URLs.
 The purpose of `vxstream` fits the role of `ProcessingModule` and is therefore a subclass of it called `VxStream`.
+The next subsections compartmentalize the description of the module in terms of methods, variables and general workflow of its execution.

+## Methods
-The methods of the module can be described as follows:
+The **methods** of the module can be described as follows:
 * `initialize`: checks for the presence of `requests` during module initialization;
 * `each_with_type`: defines the workflow of an analysis for each file or URL;
 * `submit`: submits a file or URL for analysis to `/api/submit` or `/api/submiturl`, respectively;